Prudence (novel): Reception

 Upon publication in 1978 The Burton Observer and Chronicle described how Cooper's "delightful turn of phrase" made the book "enjoyable to read".
 In contrast Michael Ungar reviewed the novel for The Daily Post and described his disappointment in both the novel and the writer, stating that he expected something more mature from Cooper.
 He also cited poor characterisation meant that what should have been a "satirical romp" was hopefully the final book in the series.
 In response Cooper's publisher wrote to the paper announcing that the next novel, Imogen, was due that same year and it too was likely to be enjoyed by 100,000s of readers.
 Nevertheless Cooper's husband read the novel when he was ill and reportedly said that "it made him feel worse".
 In 1980 the Toronto Star reviewed the novel as "a light escapist read", but stated that it did require readers to understand some aspects of British culture, including the colours of the monopoly board.

 In 2005 Sarah Webb, writing for the Irish Independent, described how this novel and others in the romance series inspired a life-long love for romance novels.
-Sarah Manning, writing for Red magazine in 2018 described how as a young woman she wanted to be "scatty and adorable" like Prudence and the eponymous lead of the novel Imogen.
+Sarra Manning, writing for Red magazine in 2018 described how as a young woman she wanted to be "scatty and adorable" like Prudence and the eponymous lead of the novel Imogen.
 In 2019 the same publication listed Prudence as one of it top literary characters to have sex with, above Cooper's anti-hero Rupert Campbell-Black.
 The article described how Prudence was "a Cool Girl (long before Gone Girl came out), also a serial shagger and very fond of wearing dungarees with nothing on underneath".
 This is in contrast to Jane McLoughlin's 2009 analysis of Prudence (and also Emily, the titular heroine of another Cooper romance) as "unsophisticated ugly ducklings".
 In 2023 Irish journalist Emily Hourican stated she'd choose Prudence and the other novels in Cooper's romance series as her specialist subject on Mastermind.
 The following year food writer Kate Young used the sausage rolls cooked by Prudence for a birthday party in the novel as recipe inspiration.